Hi. I’m Paul Kenny. I live with my wife in Teddington, Middlesex.

 I’m a biographer, working in a golden window of opportunity.
 I employ that great utility tool of the 21st century, the search engine, to find all manner of primary source material in universities, museums and archives.
 Then I use that material to bring great 20th century personalities back to life.

-In 50 years, will there be any archives of emails?
+In fifty years, will there be any archives of emails?

-I’m now working on Whitney Straight.
-Born an American, in New York City, the day after Woodrow Wilson was elected the 28th president, he died an Englishman, in London, a month before Margaret Thatcher became prime minister.
+I’ve just submitted 120,000 words and 70 images on Whitney Straight.
+Born an American, in New York City, the day after Woodrow Wilson was elected 28th president, he died an Englishman, in London, a month before Margaret Thatcher became prime minister.
 In between, he was Europe’s finest independent racing driver, he had a remarkable war – few airmen win a Military Cross – and he was an executive of some of Britain’s greatest companies, including BOAC, Rolls-Royce and Midland Bank.

-The History Press will publish Whitney Straight: Racing Driver, War Hero, Businessman in book form in October 2025.
-Blackstone Audio will publish the audio book.
+The History Press will publish Whitney Straight: Racing Driver, War Hero, Industrialist in hardback and Kindle forms in October 2025.
+Blackstone Audio will release the audio book.